Kae Kurd

-Kae Kurd (born Korang Abdulla) is a British-Kurdish stand-up comedian and writer.
+Korang Abdulla (born 6 April 1990), known professionally as Kae Kurd, is a British-Kurdish stand-up comedian and writer.
 He performed his show Kurd Your Enthusiasm at the Edinburgh Festival Fringe 2017.
-He has featured as a guest on the BBC Asian Network and has written for iNews and TotalPolitics.
-He is the UK's only professional standup comedian from a Kurdish background.
+He has featured as a guest on the BBC Asian Network and has written for the i and Total Politics.
+As of 2017, he is the UK's only professional standup comedian from a Kurdish background.

 Early life

 Kurd came to Britain at 6 months old as a refugee.
 His parents had been part of the Kurdish resistance movement against Saddam Hussein's Iraqi government and were forced to flee as refugees.

 "At my age, my father was running at tanks", he told one interviewer.
 Due to the Anfal campaign against Kurds in Iraq, Kurd's parents fled to Iran, where Kurd was born in 1990.
 Partly as a result of his father being injured in a poison gas attack in Iraq, his family were accepted as refugees and settled in Brixton, South London, where he still lives.